-399 Junior Recital.

-A minimum of one credit of private instruction on the major instrument or voice must be taken concurrently.
-Recital must be 30 minutes in length.
-Credit/no credit grade option.
+399 Junior Recital (or Production of a Tape Recording).Fall (0), Spring (0).A minimum of one credit of private instruction on the major instrument or voice must be taken concurrently.
+Recital must be 30 minutes in length.Credit/no credit grade option.